eclipse/buildship/docs/stories/ToolingAPI.md

 ### Requested Change

-Provide a `Plugins' model that, for a given project, returns the plugins applied to that project.
+Provide a `Plugins` model that, for a given project, returns the plugins applied to that project.
 For each plugin, its id, version, and origin (build, remote repository, etc.) should be available.

 ### Motivation